zama-ai/httpz-solidity/docs/fundamentals/first_step/inputs.md

 - **`add64`, `addBool`, and `add8`**: Specify the types and values of inputs to encrypt.
 - **`encrypt`**: Generates the encrypted inputs and the zero-knowledge proof.

-## Validating Encrypted Inputs
+## Validating encrypted inputs

 Smart contracts process encrypted inputs by verifying them against the associated zero-knowledge proof.
 This is done using the `TFHE.asEuintXX`, `TFHE.asEbool`, or `TFHE.asEaddress` functions, which validate the input and convert it into the appropriate encrypted type.

-### Example Validation that goes along the Client-Side implementation
+### Example validation that goes along the client-Side implementation

 This example demonstrates a function that performs multiple encrypted operations, such as updating a user's encrypted balance and toggling an encrypted boolean flag: